brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 }
 ```

-In order to keep the code small and clean, `Head` is define as a `struct` and not as a `class`, so that all members are public and not private by default.
+In order to keep the code small and clean, `Head` and all our modules that follow will be defined as a `struct` and not as a `class`, so that all members are public and not private by default.
 Note the `register_module` operator that is not needed in the python implementation.
 Why do we need this?
 In practice, C++ has no reflection, so it cannot iterate over a class variables, unless they're declared somewhere.
-However, we need this features, so that LibTorch can iterate class members for e.g. parameter count, recursive copy of submodules to GPU when you call `moduel.to(device)`, etc. There are two options to create this iterator, and in this post we will use both:
+However, we need this iterator feature, so that LibTorch can iterate class members for e.g. parameter count, recursive copy of submodules to a device, back propagation of weights among several heads, etc. There are two options to create this iterator, and in this post we will use both:
-1. We can keep all modules inside an iterator that LibTorch understands e.g. `nn::Sequential` and apply paramater count of move-to-GPU operations on the whole collection;
+1. We can keep all modules inside an LibTorch container such `nn::Sequential` or `nn::ModuleList`.
+Applying a function to the container will recursively apply it to every module inside;
-2. The other cleaner alternative, to avoid calling `module->to(device)` in every single module, is to run `register_parameter`, `register_buffer` and `register_module` to register them during initialization of the class.
+2. We can call `register_parameter`, `register_buffer` and `register_module` to register parameters, buffers or modules during initialization, and LibTorch will keep track of these internally.

-Also, we do `register_buffer` instead of `register_parameter` on tril because it is a tensor that is not a parameter, but is a state, i.e. torch will not record it's gradients.
+Also, in the code above, we do `register_buffer` on tril because it is a tensor that is not a parameter, but a state, i.e. torch will not record its gradients.

-Finally, LibTorch does not allow named arguments like in Python e.g. `bias=False`, so these cant be passed *directly*.
+Finally, LibTorch does not allow named arguments like in Python e.g. `bias=False`, so these cannot be passed *directly*.
 The possible constructors are `Linear(in_features, out_features)` or `Linear(LinearOptions(in_features, out_features).bias(False))`, so when we need to pass any named parameters, we use the second constructor and wrap all options inside `LinearOptions`.
-We now implement the forward pass of `Head`:

-We'll now combine (merge) the output of all heads into our Multi-Head Shared-Attention module.
+We will now combine (concatenate) the output of all heads into our multi-head shared-attention module:

 ```cpp
 struct MultiHeadAttention : nn::Module {